Photos of Miley Cyrus raise concern about Joshua trees

 The photos posted this week on Instagram were captioned "Looking down at all the petty drama like...." and "Monkey Bizzzzznassssss" but gave no specific location.

-The Desert Sun newspaper says other photos posted in the past two weeks appear to show the singer near electricity-producing windmills in the Palm Springs area of California.
+The Desert Sun newspaper reported other photos posted in the past two weeks appear to show the singer near electricity-producing windmills in the Palm Springs area of California.

 Joshua trees are protected in Joshua Tree National Park and the Mojave National Preserve as well as under some city and county ordinances.

-National Park spokesman George Land expressed concern that the singer's many followers might copy her actions.
+With their dagger-like leaves and contorted limbs, the trees are considered important to the Mojave Desert ecosystem.

-There was no immediate response to an email seeking comment from her publicist.
+There was no immediate response to an email seeking comment from a publicist for Cyrus.

+Susan Burnett, who manages Mojave Sands hotel in the community of Joshua Tree, told the Desert Sun the images of Cyrus are a setback in educating the public about the trees.

+"There is no way to erase the idea her image presents that climbing these endangered plants is cool," Burnett said.
+"I'm counting on her to help make this right and use her platform to help us preserve these ancient beauties."